vivekgsheth/Library-Mgmt-System/README.md

 ## Controller

 Controller handles incomming URL requests.
-MVC routing sends request to appropriate controller and action method based on URL and configured Routes.
+MVC routing sends request to appropriate controller and action method based on URL and configured Routes.<br/>
-All the public methods in the Controller class are called Action methods.
+All the public methods in the Controller class are called Action methods.<br/>
-A Controller class must be derived from System.Web.Mvc.Controller class.
+A Controller class must be derived from System.Web.Mvc.Controller class.<br/>
-A Controller class name must end with "Controller".
+A Controller class name must end with "Controller".<br/>
 New controller can be created using different scaffolding templates.
 You can create custom scaffolding template also.

+## Action methods

+Action method must be public.
+It cannot be private or protected <br/>
+Action method cannot be overloaded <br/>
+Action method cannot be a static method.<br/>